zenglg/unvme/README.md

 To produce benchmark results for the Intel SPDK, do the following:

     1) Add "iommu=pt" argument to your boot command line and reboot.
-    2) Edit Makefile.def and set FIO_DIR to a fully built fio code, and SPDK_ROOT_DIR to a fully built SPDK code.
+    2) Edit Makefile.def and set FIO_DIR to a fully compiled FIO source code, and SPDK_ROOT_DIR to a fully compiled SPDK code.
     3) Run the SPDK setup scripts per instructions.
     4) Build the spdk_fio engine as:
         $ make -C ioengine spdk_fio